Tier 1 Investor Visa Route Is Open - But What's Changing And Why?

 It remains unclear exactly how media outlets such as the BBC, Guardian and Sky News came to report that the Tier 1 Investor visa route would be suspended with less than 24 hours notice, although one can only assume that the information was provided by a Government source.
-It also remains unclear why the Home Office appears to have decided to make a complete U-turn and keep the Tier 1 Investor route open, at least for the time being.
-However, an announcement by Immigration Minister Caroline Nokes does shed some light on changes that are likely to be afoot for the Tier 1 visa category.
+It also remains unclear why the Home Office appears to have decided to make a complete U-turn.
+However, the Tier 1 Investor visa route is open to new applicants, at least for the time being.
+Meanwhile, an announcement by Immigration Minister Caroline Nokes does shed some light on changes that are likely to be afoot for the Tier 1 visa category.

 The Tier 1 Investor visa scheme is being reviewed as part of a crackdown on organised crime and money laundering in the UK.

 Immigration minister Caroline Nokes said: “The UK will always be open to legitimate and genuine investors who are committed to helping our economy and businesses grow.
 However, I have been clear that we will not tolerate people who do not play by the rules and seek to abuse the system.
 That is why I am bringing forward these new measures which will make sure that only genuine investors, who intend to support UK businesses, can benefit from our immigration system.”

 It is clear therefore that the Immigration Rules, which set out the legal requirements for the Tier 1 Investor visa category, will be changing.
 Traditionally, new Immigration Rules are introduced on 6 April each year, so it may be that the new Investor visa rules will come into force on 6 April 2019.
 However, the Home Office could also bring in changes sooner than this if they wish.

 What may be different for Tier 1 Investors?